 The income and expenditure relates to monies we collect and spend on the day to day running of the Authority's services, such as employees, premises, supplies and services costs and income from levies and services we supply.
-The balance of expenditure that exceeds our income is funded by grant from the Greater London Authority (£400.8m) made up of the following elements; Revenue Support Grant (£163.5m), Retained Business Rates (£108.9m) and Council Tax (£128.4m).
+The balance of expenditure that exceeds our income is funded by grant from the Greater London Authority (£389.2m) made up of the following elements; Revenue Support Grant (£138.8m), Retained Business Rates (£112.2m) and Council Tax (£138.2m).

-Before accounting adjustments required by the Code of Practice on Local Authority Accounting in the UK that provides for the inclusion of accounting adjustments for pensions liabilities under International Accounting Standard 19 (IAS19) Retirement Benefits (see core statement note 31), depreciation, impairment and revaluation charges, the figure for net service expenditure for 2013/14, shown in the table below, was £415.5m against a budgted net expenditure sum of £416.6m.
-The outturn position after application of reserves and grants was £52k less than the approved Authority budget.
-(0.01%).
-After the net movement from general fund and reserves (£3.3m), the Authority's General fund balance decreased from £13.5m as at 31 March 2013 to £10.2m as at 31 March 2014 and the Authority's earmarked reserves increased from £9m as at 31 March 2013 to £9.2m as at 31 March 2014.
+Before accounting adjustments required by the Code of Practice on Local Authority Accounting in the UK (that provides for the inclusion of accounting adjustments for pensions liabilities under International Accounting Standard 19 (IAS19) Retirement Benefits (see core statement note 31), depreciation, impairment and revaluation charges), the figure for net service expenditure for 2014/15, shown in the table below, was £397.5m against a budgted net expenditure sum of £398m.
+The outturn position after application of reserves and grants was £938k more than the approved Authority budget.
+After the net movement from general fund and reserves (£0.3m), the Authority's General fund balance increased from £10.2m as at 31 March 2014 to £12.6m as at 31 March 2015 and the Authority's earmarked reserves decreased from £9.2m as at 31 March 2014 to £6.5m as at 31 March 2015.

-The £52k under spend in year was a combination of under and over spends as set out in the table below.
+The £938k over spend in year was a combination of under and over spends as set out in the table below.
 Business Continuity costs incurred during the year were unbudgeted and relate to the cost of the provision of fire cover whilst firefighters undertook industrial action.